gatling/gatling/src/sphinx/http/http_ssl.rst

 -----------------------

 Sometimes, one might want to have virtual users with different keystores and truststores.

+As keystore and truststore are define at the HTTP engine instance level, one first has to use :ref:`disableClientSharing <http-protocol-client-sharing>`_.

 Then, simply pass the same properties as session attributes (manually or with a feeder).